 It was also the first-year I got the strap.
 The whole class was walking from the classroom to the netball courts for sports.
 I must have said something to one of the other students while were walking along.
 Being a disciplinalian, as most teachers were in those days we weren't supposed to talk.
-Mr Heinz say my for talking and also said I must be the one that's doing all the talking all the time.
+Mr Heinz saw me talking and asaid I must be the one that's doing all the talking all the time.
 Which was not true because I was a quiet person when at school.
-Even though I describe that to him I got the strap anyway.
+Even though I described that to him, I got the strap anyway.
 Another lesson for me on injustices within the system.

 For sport the boys played a simple form of basketball/netball.
 The girls played rounders.Because we are all to short to be able to throw the ball through the ring, I remember that all you had to do was hit the Pole to score a point.
 I think we used to play against the other grade 3 boys.
 I can't remember which way it went but either our class or the other class never scored.
 So one day Mr Hines grab the ball in the middle of play and through it at the Pole so at least one point was scored for that class for the whole year.